jcbeeck/crowbe/README.md

 # crowbe
 CROWBE: An Approach to a Crowd Banking System

-Source code of the whole project and the MySQL database with the procedures.
+Source code of the whole project and the MySQL database with the procedures (crowbe-Apr-12-2017.zip).

 Its the database where the project's concepts like proration have been tested.